 Best for families in Denver: Homewood Suites - Denver Downtown Convention Center

 Best romantic getaway to Aspen: Mountain Chalet Aspen

 Best for mountain lovers: Day Tour to the Rocky Mountains from Denver or Boulder

 Best for adventures: Zipline in the Rocky Mountains

 Florida takes a lot of flack in American culture, and rightly so.
 The state has its fair share of problems, with the popular meme “Florida man” synonymous with idiotic behaviour for a reason.
 But few can deny it’s one of the most beautiful states in the USA, especially in winter when most of the country is frozen yet South Florida remains tropical.

 As such, it is a wildly popular winter getaway for “snowbirds” across the country.
 Many tourists head to the theme parks of Orlando to experience American consumerism at its most absurd.
 Yet Miami remains one of the most interesting cities in America, with an undeniably global flair.
-The city's packed slate of events in 2020 includes the granddaddy of them all: the Super Bowl.

 2020 marks the 400th year since the Pilgrims landed in Plymouth, Massachusetts, and the state remains as integral to the fabric of American life as ever.
 In terms of historical significance, it's undoubtedly one of the best states to visit in the USA.